-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.

-Applicant's debts are recent and multiple and, although he made some payments under his Chapter 13 payment plan, he stopped making those payments and his bankruptcy was dismissed, which shows that recurrence of his financial problems is likely.
-AG ¶ 20(a) is not applicable.
+Applicant's debts are recent and, although he resolved his child support arreage, he has not resolved his consumer debt, which exceeds \$20,000.
+He failed to produce evidence showing that recurrence of his financial problems is unlikely.
+AG \P 20(a) is not applicable.

-Applicant's wife's action to divert money from their bankruptcy payments to help their son can be considered circumstances beyond his control.
-However, he failed to act responsibly by pursuing another bankruptcy filing or establishing payment plans for the underlying debts.
+Applicant's short period of unemployment can be considered a circumstance beyond his control.
+However, he did not act responsibly by failing to take any action to resolve the debt listed in SOR \P 1(a) before his hearing even though he had the resources to do so from the proceeds of his home sale.
 Overall, the record evidence does not support that Applicant acted responsibly under the circumstances.
-AG ¶ 20(b) is partially applicable.
+AG \P 20(b) is partially applicable.

-Applicant did not present evidence of financial counseling.
-Given the unpaid status of all of the debts and the existing tax lien, Applicant's financial problems are not under control and good-faith efforts to pay or resolve the remaining debts is lacking.
-There is no documentary evidence supporting his assertion that he is paying on the tax debt.
-AG ¶¶ 20(c), 20(d), and 20(g) do not apply.
+Although Applicant paid his child support arrearage and is making his required monthly support payments, he did not present evidence of financial counseling.
+Given the unpaid status of the remaining consumer debt, Applicant's financial problems are not under control and good-faith efforts to pay or resolve the remaining debt is lacking.
+AG $\P\P$ 20(c) and 20(d) do not apply.
+Applicant credibly disputed SOR \P 1.c and AG \P 20(e) applies to that debt.